-- Where the recipient is obligated to distribute more than 50% of the income to an entity in a third country within 12 months; - Where the recipient has little or no substantive business activities: - Where the recipient has little or no control over or risk in relation to the income received: - Back to back arrangements; - Where the recipient is resident in a country with a low tax rate; - The recipient is an intermediary or agent.
+Ordinary tax rates are applicable to imports originating • Where the recipient is obligated to distribute more than from countries, groups of countries or territories that do not 50% of the income to an entity in a third country within 12 grant most-favoured-nation treatment or special import tax months: preferences to Vietnam.
+The ordinary tax rate is equal to • Where the recipient has little or no substantive business 150 per cent of the preferential tax rate.

+activities;

+Apart from being subject to import tax, in certain situations • Where the recipient has little or no control over or risk in Vietnam also imposes an anti-dumping tax, anti-subsidy tax and anti-discrimination tax or safeguard tax, in accordance relation to the income received: with existing rules.

+• Back to back arrangements;

+Import and export duty rates are subject to frequent • Where the recipient is resident in a country with a low tax changes and it is always prudent to check the latest rate: position.

+• The recipient is an intermediary or agent.